-Kilkenny farmer named Ireland's Biodiversity Farmer of the Year
+Kilkenny farmer named Ireland's biodiversity farmer of the year

+Gowran farmer, Alan Doyle receiving his award from Philip Farrelly of the National Rural Network

-A drystock farmer from Gowran has been named the 2019 National Rural Network Biodiversity Farmer of the Year at the FBD Young Farmer of the Year Awards held in the Castleknock Hotel, Dublin.
+Alan Doyle, a drystock farmer from Gowran has been named as the 2019 National Rural Network Biodiversity Farmer of the Year at the FBD Young Farmer of the Year Awards held in the Castleknock Hotel, Dublin.

 The National Rural Network Biodiversity Farmer of the Year Award recognises a farmer who is farming sustainably by encouraging biodiversity and protecting the environment.

 “I am delighted to have won this award and to be recognised for supporting biodiversity and nature on my farm.
-I try to farm in conjunction with nature to protect the habitats on my farm," he said.

-"I want to leave this land in the best condition I can so future generations can enjoy the nature and biodiversity it supports.”
+I try to farm in conjunction with nature to protect the habitats on my farm.
+I want to leave this land in the best condition I can so future generations can enjoy the nature and biodiversity it supports," Alan said.

 Leave your comment